Do not panic if the "Drive Is Not Accessible. The Parameter Is Incorrect" error occurs on your device. In this guide, you will learn:

 Fix 5.
 Run CHKDSK to Repair Disk Errors/Bad Sectors

-The CHKDSK command can check and repair file system corruption, errors, corruptions, and bad sectors on the external hard drive or USB disk which has the "Drive Is Not Accessible.
+The CHKDSK command can check and repair file system corruption, errors, corruptions, and bad sectors on the external hard drive or USB disk with the "Drive Is Not Accessible.
 The Parameter Is Incorrect" error.

 Note that the CHKDSK command will erase all data while fixing the device error.
 So make sure that you recover all data from the problematic device first with reliable data recovery software.

 Step 1.
-Plugin your external hard drive, USB drive, or memory card to PC.
+Plugin your external hard drive, USB drive, or memory card to your PC.

 Step 2.
 Open Command Prompt.